Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Jesus was not entirely recognizable by His appearance.
 In other words, they could not look at Him and know it was

-it was the Lord (John 21.12).
+was the Lord (John 21:12).
 The word ventured means they did not dare to ask Him the question.

 The second time this question was asked, it came from Saul, a zealous Pharisee who was bent on persecuting and

 destroying the Way.
-One day, he headed toward Damascus seeking out followers of Jesus when he, blinded,
+One day, he headed toward Damascus seeking out followers of Jesus when he suddenly and

-suddenly met the glorified and exalted Christ.
-The story is well-known, but here is the heart of it:
+blindingly met the glorified and exalted Christ.
+The story is well-known, but here is the heart of it.

-around him; and he fell to the ground and heard a voice saying to him, "Saul, Saul, why are you persecuting Me?"
+flashed around him; and he fell to the ground and heard a voice saying to him, "Saul, Saul, why are you

 As he was blinded by this encounter, unlike the seven disciples, Saul was compelled to ask the question, and the